tine-schreibt/textflow/README.md

     parts, forgetting to update or getting confused as to which excerpt has which edit, because textFlow handles it all for you.
 - **File explorer:**
-  - The plugin 'Quiet outline' by the_tree allows you to decorate headlines in Outline and to auto-expand the headline(s) under which you are working.
+  - The plugin 'Quiet outline' by guopenghui allows you to decorate headlines in Outline and to auto-expand the headline(s) under which you are working.
 But to change the deco, you have to browse your document instead of just clicking on note titles in a sidebar.
 And if you prefer a specific set of